shadi1717/oracle-cloud-data-platform-workshop/LabOverview/OverviewREADME.md

 You will take on 2 Personas during the workshop.
 The **Data Scientist Persona** will prepare the data for training and validating the machine learning models and apply those models in order to predict the future demand.
 The **Business Analyst Persona** will also build and apply Machine Learning models using Oracle Analytics Cloud service without writing a single line of code.
 During the workshop, you will get exposure to Oracle Autonomous Data Warehouse (ADW), Oracle Machine Learning tool (OML), Oracle Analytics Cloud Service (OAC), Oracle Application Express (APEX), Oracle Rest Data Service (ORDS), and the Oracle Digital Assistant (ODA) chatbot.

-Here is an example of that Cloud Data Platform Architecture which can be extended with further Oracle services such as federation through Identity Cloud Service (IDCS) and Oracle Integration Cloud (OIC):
+To get an idea of how these services correlate to one another, here is an example of that Cloud Data Platform Architecture which can be extended with further Oracle services such as user federation through Identity Cloud Service (IDCS) and Oracle Integration Cloud (OIC):

 ![](./images/cloud-data-construction-arch.jpg " ")